MARIETTA DOMESTIC VIOLENCE DEFENSE LAWYER

 Domestic Violence False Accusations:

 Anyone who is a victim of domestic violence has the right to seek protection.
 On the other side of the coin, no-one has the right to falsely accuse someone of this terrible crime, whether out of spite or in the heat of anger.
 Sometimes it can be a simple misunderstanding.
 The heart of most all domestic violence comes out of emotional turbulence from people who love each other but have trouble controlling themselves.
-Most of these people have a history of venting out the wrong way with each other and need some help.
+Not to mention most of these people have a history of venting out the wrong way with each other and need some help.

 Attorney Diana Whipkey Young has represented many clients who have been falsely accused of domestic violence.
 She understands how crucial it is to present a solid, convincing case to help ensure that justice is done and nobody suffers for something they didn’t do.